HDSB-BCHS-2425-ICS3UC/final-evaluation-project-shreyasipanthee/README.md

 ---

 ## 🎮 Overview
-**Blob Life** is a child-friendly, interactive simulation based on **Conway's Game of Life**, reimagined with colorful blobs, animations, themed backgrounds, sound effects, and a guided tutorial featuring Blobbo the blob.
+**Blob Life** is a fun, interactive simulation based on **Conway's Game of Life**, reimagined with colorful blobs, animations, themed backgrounds, sound effects, and a guided tutorial featuring Blobbo the blob.
 Designed to be intuitive for even a 5-year-old, it's both educational and fun!

 ---